 Traveling in China may seem a little bit daunting (especially if you don’t know Chinese) but the metro in the sprawling city of Shanghai makes it easy.

 Even if you don’t speak Mandarin, it’s easy to navigate China.
+Trust me, I was in the same exact situation ... living and vacationing in China without knowing any Mandarin.
+But my vacation in Shanghai was seamless, thanks to the metro.
 The Shanghai Metro makes getting around easy, even with a language barrier.
 And don’t worry — even if you’ve never used the metro before, you’ll be able to get around the huge city of Shanghai, China without a problem once you know a few tips.
 That’s where we come in.

-See what this country is really like by volunteering and teaching English with ILP.
+You'll love volunteering and teaching English in China with ILP.

 - Get Yourself A Metro Pass